na-na-hi/renget/archive/lcbguide.md

 ## Changelog
-9/22-23/23: Created then pulled an all-nighter to finish V.1 9/24/23: Fixing minor errors - Elaborated on sharting 9/25/23: Fixed error in FAQ #13, removed Shi Heathcliff from tier list.
+9/22-23/23: Created then pulled an all-nighter to finish V.1 9/24/23: Fixing minor errors - Elaborated on sharting.
+9/25/23: Fixed error in FAQ #13.
+Removed Shi Heathcliff from tier list.
 Debating making all of the tables have the same theme for aesthetic/consistency purposes.
+Elaborated on Luxcavation skipping.